dmillett/inclinician/README.md

 signaling.
 And finally, voice-to-text symptom description.
 This will allow for safer and more effective medicines, vaccines and treatments.
 A healthier world of scientific discovery awaits...

  * Providing an accessible, open platform for individual health data
+   - tracked and enforced via blockchain contracts
  * Functional, Specialty and Cultural medicine resources
  * Cataloging and correlating symptoms with lab tests
    - written or voice symptom journaling is valuable data